IamJayPrakash/K6-Commander/README.md

    - Configure your reverse proxy to forward requests to the K6 Commander app running on `http://localhost:3000`.
    - Configure another subdomain (e.g., `grafana.your-domain.com`) to point to the Grafana instance on `http://localhost:3003`.

-### ⚠️ Important Note on Platform Compatibility

-K6 Commander's architecture relies on running Docker containers and spawning system processes (`npx`) directly from its backend.
-This architecture is **not compatible with serverless deployment platforms** like **Vercel** or **Netlify**.
-These platforms have limitations that prevent the execution of Docker containers and arbitrary shell commands, which are essential for the k6 and Lighthouse functionalities.

-**Attempting to deploy this application on Vercel or Netlify will result in failure.** You must use a hosting environment that provides full control over the operating system and allows Docker to run, such as a traditional VM or a dedicated server.

 ## 📁 Project Structure